me-sam9/slstatus/README.md

 only issuing the minimum of system calls required.

 ## Features
-- Battery 0's remaining percentage
-- Battery 1's remaining percentage
+- Batteries' average remaining percentage (if any)
 - CPU usage percentage
-- Used RAM Memory's percentage
+- Used RAM memory percentage
-- UTC Time
+- UTC time